lwjglgamedev/vulkanbook/bookcontents/appendix-01/appendix-01.md

 - The command buffer into which the marker is recorded.
 - The pipeline stage whose completion triggers the marker write.
 - A buffer where the marker will be written to.
-- An offet to that buffer.
+- An offset to that buffer.
 - The marker itself, which is a 32 bit value.

 The `insertDebugCheckPoint` is the equivalent one for NVIDIA GPUs.
 In this case, it calls the `vkCmdSetCheckpointNV` which just needs a command buffer and a checkpoint marker (a long value).
 In this case, since the markers are not written to another buffer, we need to dump the status of the checkpoints by calling the `dumpCheckPoints` which retrieves the most recent diagnostic checkpoints that were executed by the device.